digital-asset/ex-bond-issuance/README.md

 ### Choosing and Changing Roles

-When you launch Direct Asset Control application, you will see the Navigator screen with the option to choose your role.
+When you launch Bond Issuance application, you will see the Navigator screen with the option to choose your role.

 To log in: